-Rajeshwari Deshpande is professor of politics at the University of Pune.
+Rajeshwari Deshpande is professor of Politics at the Savitribai Phule Pune University, Pune.
 Her research interests are in areas such as politics of the urban poor, urban caste- class realities, women’s politics, comparative state politics and political thinking in modern Maharashtra.

-Rajeshwari is a member of the editorial management team of the newly launched Lokniti/Sage journal ‘Studies in Indian Politics’ where she also coordinates a discussion forum on ‘Teaching and Learning Political Science in India.’
+She is a member of the editorial management team of the Lokniti/Sage journal ‘Studies in Indian Politics’ where she also coordinates a discussion forum on ‘Teaching and Learning Political Science in India.’

 Select Recent publications